• Skip to primary navigation

 It’s sometimes touted as a home remedy to help relieve cold and flu symptoms (like a sore throat, coughs, or a runny nose).
 There is no research proving it’s effective, and mixing medications and alcohol is generally not advisable.
 However, this drink is definitely comforting!

-Why You’ll Love This Recipe For a Hot Toddy
+Why You’ll Love This Hot Whiskey Drink

 Warm and cozy, while being light too.
 Lemon adds brightness, honey adds sweetness, and the warm water makes this drink cozy and light too.
 A great option anytime it’s cold out!